Dogwood shrubs should not be missing in your garden.

-If you see the flowers of these magnificent white flowering dogwood trees it is not too surprising that these plants are so popular amongst gardeners.
-There are many different varieties of dogwoods you can grow in your garden.
+If you see the flowers of these magnificent white flowering dogwood trees it is not too surprising that these plants are so popular among gardeners.
+There are many different varieties you can grow in your garden.
 All of them are easy to grow and tolerate a wide range of soils.
 Their leaves color beautifully in the autumn and make them a great feature for your garden in the fall.
 Most dogwood varieties also develop very decorative fruit in late summer and autumn.
-So there are many reasons to plant a dogwood shrub in your garden.
+So there are many reasons to plant a Cornus in your garden.

 This white flowering dogwood tree (Cornus florida) can grow up to 33 ft tall and like moist soil that is slightly acidic.

-Here are some of my favorite and most beautiful varieties of dogwoods.
+Here are some of my favorite and most beautiful varieties of Cornus vareties.
 Just click on the links below the pictures for more information.

 Photo: Martin LaBar

 This red twig dogwood adds fantastic colour to the winter garden.
 They show their best color in a sunny spot.
 They are sometimes also called red barked or redosier dogwood.(Cornus alba Sibirica or Cornus sericea).

 They can be grown in wet soils but they also tolerate drier soils and are very easy to grow.
 Cut about two thirds of the shrub back in the spring to keep the color at it's best.

 Photo: Noel Zia Lee (member no longer active)